wizardkids/vigenere_cipher/readme.md

 Ciphertext: LXFOPVEFRNHR
 ```

-Each letter in the ciphertext is the sum of the indexes for the letters in the plaintext and the key.
-Thus, the first character of ciphertext is L due to the following calculations:

-A + L = 0 + 11 = 11 -> L (L is the 11th letter in the alphabet, using -0- based indexing)

-Decryption follows the same process but with a negative shift.

 ## Usage

+**Encryption:** provide both a message and a key

+`python vigenere_cipher.py "The boats launch at midnight."
+"LEMoN"`

+**Decryption:**

 `python vigenere_cipher.py`

-**_As of this version, the message to be encrypted/decrypted is hardcoded into the script.
-The next version will incorporate a command-line interface to accommodate provision of a message to encrypt._**

-### Functions
+## Functions
 - **generate_key(plaintext, key)**: Creates the Vigenere key by repeating the provided key to match the length of the plaintext.
 It also preserves the capitalization of the plaintext in the key.
-- **cipher(text, cipher_key, encrypt=True)**: Encrypts or decrypts the given text using the provided cipher key.
+- **cipher(text, cipher_key, key, encrypt=True)**: Encrypts or decrypts the given text using the provided cipher key.
-- **decipher(ciphertext, cipher_key)**: Decrypts the ciphertext using the provided cipher key.
+- **decipher()**: Decrypts the ciphertext in "encrypted.json" using the saved cipher key.
-- **main(plaintext, key)**: The main function that orchestrates the encryption and decryption process.

-### Example
+## Example
     Plain text: Attack at Dawn!!
+           Key: LEMon

-    Cipher text: LxfopvEfrnhr!!
+    Cipher text: ¹ÁÐÑ·e®ã¦ÄÝm

     Decrypted text: Attack at Dawn!!

+## NOTES
+- The program will save the cipher key to "encrypted.json" for decryption.
+- Obviously, saving the encryption key along with the encrypted text is a ludicrous security risk.
+The program can be modified to prevent this, but the user will need to keep the key *somewhere*!